vessels-tech/sms-bot/README.md

  - When a conversation is initiated, we save it as a 'thread' to redis.
 Currently, a thread has a format:

     thread: {
+      interactions: [
+        {
+          content: ?
+          type: [message/reply]
         }
+        ...
+      ],
+      metadata: ?
+    }

+  Every time we receive a new message from a user, or reply from the AI api, we append to the array of interactions

 ## System Design